top of page

 Johannesburg cityscape view with lush greenery and blooming purple jacarandas.
 Cloudy sky above, creating a tranquil and expansive atmosphere.

-The UNESCO Women in Art in Africa Seminars deepen this tension.
+The first part of this year Congress, the UNESCO Women in Art in Africa Seminars deepen this tension.
 Artists, curators and academics from across the southern half of the continent gathered not merely to theorise, but to expose the fractures left by European humanism.
 A humanism that historically excluded most of the world.
 These women - Fadzai V. Muchemwa, Renee Mboya, Shonisani Netshia, Laura Ganda, Syowia Kyambi, Georgina Maxim, Usha Seejarim, Gladys M. Kalichini, Lindelwa Pepu, etc. - spoke of a new humanism built from lived experience, from domestic realities, from the violence of patriarchy and the burden of survival.
 They discussed the deliberate erasure of archives and oral histories, a strategy of colonial power designed to ensure that the colonised could not later demand accountability.
-Making me to recall Joy Gregory’s work recently shown at the Whitechapel Gallery as a tip of that discussion.
+Making me to recall Joy Gregory’s work recently shown at the Whitechapel Gallery as being a tip of that discussion.
 In such conditions, art is not a luxury; it becomes the only remaining form of resistance when politics fails or refuses.

 Art prints in Mary Sibande’s studio show a figure in purple and red dogs against a smoky backdrop.
 Abstract purple design in the background.

-Joburg is not an easy city, nor does it pretend to be.
+Jo’burg is not an easy city, nor does it pretend to be.
 Its beauty is conditional, contingent, always shadowed by the cost at which it comes.
 You find it in the red earth, the broken pavements, the jacaranda petals that fall like unwanted confetti, and the brief laughter that manages to rise despite everything working against it.
 Here, resilience is not a romantic virtue; it is a daily negotiation with (colonial and postcolonial) structures that would prefer people to remain silent, invisible, or gone.
 It is a way of being because there is no other option.

-Johannesburg, October 2025
+Johannesburg, November 2025

 © Rui Gonçalves Cepeda